Extending Receipt Template Capabilities from Plugins

 }

-In this example, the plugin received the buyer’s settings (not available in the razor model ITemplateRootModel), and if the SendElectronicReceiptOnly option is set, the entire document is replaced with <nodoc />
+In this example, the plugin received customer settings (not available in the razor model ITemplateRootModel), and if the SendElectronicReceiptOnly option is set, the entire document is replaced with <nodoc />.

 When the document is finally sent to the printer, the <section> tags are ignored and do not affect the appearance of the document.